koanjs/koan/lib/boilerplates/application/README.md

-# A Koa.js application based on Koan
+# A Koa.js application based on Koan.js

 ## Installation